Miletus is in present-day Turkey.

 Anaximenes (middle of the 6th century BCE, a little after Anaximander)

-Trade in the Eastern Mediterranean Basin was making it increasingly clear that there were different ways of life and different beliefs about the world.
+Trade in the Eastern Mediterranean Basin was making it increasingly clear that there were different ways of life and beliefs about the world.
 In the light of these alternatives, the received wisdom and traditional practices no longer seemed so obviously correct.
-At the same time, there was confidence that knowledge of the truth about things was possible if instead of accepting the authority of traditional thought and received wisdom, individuals were to think clearly for themselves.
+At the same time, there was confidence that knowledge of the truth about things was possible if instead of accepting the authority of traditional thought, individuals were to think clearly for themselves.
 In this way, in the ancient Greek city of Miletus, the circumstances were right for the introduction of a new, more objective way of thinking about the world and the place of human beings in it.

 Hesiod and the Theologists

-Hesiod (middle of 8th century BCE to middle of the 7th century BCE, younger contemporary of Homer)
+Hesiod (middle of 8th century BCE to middle of the 7th century BCE, younger contemporary of Homer).

 an example of the sort of understanding that characterizes this tradition:

-(1) Rain is a manifestation of Zeus's
+(1) Rain is a manifestation of the mind of Zeus.

 (3) It is raining.